Sixes River - Oregon Coast

 Sixes River Gold Panning & Rockhounding

-The river originates in the Klamath Mountain and, along with the Elk River, flows through Grassy Knob Wilderness and Copper Salmon Wilderness.
+The river rises in the Klamath Mountains and, along with the Elk River, flows through the Grassy Knob and Copper Salmon Wildernesses.

-Despite the historical decline in gold mining, traces of gold still remain in the river, drawing visitors for recreational mining.
-Gold panning and rockhounding are allowed without permits on most Bureau of Land Management and U.S. Forest Service lands Just make sure you are not accidentally trespassing on private lands.
+Although large-scale mining has ended, small amounts of gold can still be found in the river, making it popular for recreational prospecting.
+Gold panning and rockhounding are generally allowed without permits on most Bureau of Land Management and U.S. Forest Service lands; however, care should be taken to avoid trespassing on private property.

 The riverbanks and riverbed are composed of gravel and rocks in various sizes and colors, making it a haven for rock collectors.
 You can find white quartz, agate, petrified wood, and green, yellow, and red brecciated jasper.